Counselling & Psychotherapy

 Most people come to therapy because something hurts.

-Those are important reasons to seek therapy.
+These are important reasons to seek support.

-More curious.
+More curiosity.

-More compassionate.
+More compassion.

 “What’s wrong with me?”